Accenture/mercury-nodejs/guides/CHAPTER-5.md

 The advantages of Event API includes:

-1. Convenient - you do not need to write or configure individual endpoint for each public service
+1. Convenient - you do not need to write or configure individual endpoint for each service
 2. Efficient - events are transported in binary format from one application to another
 3. Secure - you can protect the Event API endpoint with an authentication service